Anirudh-Git-14/GitPulse/README.md

 It helps users analyze any public GitHub profile by showing profile details, repository stats, GitPulse score, insights, and improvement suggestions.

+A clean GitHub profile analyzer built using HTML, CSS, JavaScript, and GitHub API.

 ## Features

 * Search any GitHub user by username